dj980907/CrossyRoad/README.md

 # Unity-echo3D-Demo-RoadCrossing
-This road crossing game loads its animals and decorations at runtime using the echo3D API.
+This road crossing game loads its animals and decorations at runtime using the echo3D API. <br>
-Please help the river otter from getting hit by other crazy animals!
+Please help the river otter from getting hit by other crazy animals!<br>
 Your goal is to dodge the animals and get the river otter to the goal safely.

-## How to Play
-* Play the game in game play mode from the Main Menu Scene
-* Press start to begin
-* Move the river otter by pressing direction keys in your keyboard

 ## Setup